MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 # Stores and sales

 In PlayFab, **Stores** are built upon [Catalogs](../items/catalogs.md) and [Currencies](../economy/currencies.md).
 Your primary catalog should define all of the items in your game and assign them prices in the currencies that you've created.

-Your stores will define subsets of those items - making them available for purchase at specific prices that can be different than the catalog prices.
+Stores should define subsets of the items in your catalog, and make them available for purchase at specific prices that can be different than the catalog prices.

 A store allows you to single out a specific set of items, and make them available at specific prices for a set time period.